top of page

 Avesta / Avêste

-The sacred texts of the Zoroastrian religion.
+The sacred scriptures of the Zoroastrian faith.

 Avreng / Avşîn / Avyar / Avzêl / Avzen / Avzer